RosscoIMF/S.P.R.I.N.G./README.md

         Spring Calculator: Used to calculate properties of the spring (spring constant, potential energy, etc.).
         Mean Diameter Calculator: Used to calculate the spring's mean diameter from the inner and outer diameters.
         PE/KE Calculator: Used to compare the potential energy of the spring and the muzzle energy of the air rifle.
-        About: Displays information about the app and how it works.

     Spring Calculator
         In this tab, you’ll enter the details of the spring:
         Wire Diameter: Enter the diameter of the wire used in the spring (in millimeters).
         Mean Diameter: The average diameter of the spring (calculated from the inner and outer diameters).
         Number of Coils: The number of coils in the spring.